skaes/logjam-tools/README.md

 ### 9610

-A prometheus metrics endpoint, used by logjam-importer.
+A Prometheus metrics endpoint, used by logjam-importer.

 ### 9651